Rambutan: Nutrients

 Rambutan fruit is 78% water, 21% carbohydrates, 1% protein, and has negligible fat (see table; data are for canned fruit in syrup; raw fruit data are unpublished).
 In a reference amount of 100 g, the canned fruit supplies 82 calories and only manganese at 15% of the Daily Value (DV), while other micronutrients are in low content (less than 10% DV, table).

 Phytochemicals

 As an un-pigmented fruit flesh, rambutan does not contain significant polyphenol content, but its colorful rind displays diverse phenolic acids, such as syringic, coumaric, gallic, caffeic, and ellagic acids.
 Rambutan seeds contain equal proportions of saturated and unsaturated fatty acids, where arachidic (34%) and oleic (42%) acids, respectively, are the highest in fat content.

 The pleasant fragrance of rambutan fruit derives from numerous volatile organic compounds, including beta-damascenone, vanillin, phenylacetic acid, and cinnamic acid.

-Ecology

-Pollination

-Aromatic rambutan flowers are highly attractive to many insects, especially bees.
-Flies (Diptera), bees (Hymenoptera), and ants (Solenopsis) are the main pollinators.
-Among the Diptera, Lucilia spp. are abundant, and among the Hymenoptera, honey bees (Apis dorsata and A. cerana) and the stingless bee genus Trigona are the major visitors.
-A. cerana colonies foraging on rambutan flowers produce large quantities of honey.
-Bees foraging for nectar routinely contact the stigma of female flowers and gather significant quantities of the sticky pollen from male blossoms.
-Little pollen has been seen on bees foraging female flowers.
-Although male flowers open at 06:00, foraging by A. cerana is most intense between 07:00 and 11:00, tapering off rather abruptly thereafter.
-In Thailand, A. cerana is the preferred species for small-scale pollination of rambutan.
-Its hair is also helpful in pollination where pollen can be hooked on and transported to female flowers.